This project show how to Adjust LED Glow with Potentiometer Circuit, also we used diode, resistor, battery and potentiometer.

 To build a Adjust LED Glow with Potentiometer Circuit follow the below steps:

-- Gather all the components as per the circuit diagram.
+- First, gather all the components as per the circuit diagram.

-- Connect diode anode to positive of 9V battery.
+- Next, connect diode anode to positive of 9V battery.

-- Connect other end of resistor to one side of 100k potentiometer.
+- After that, connect D1 diode cathode to one end of 470 ohm resistor and connect other end of resistor to one side of 100k potentiometer.

-- Connect LED negative pin to battery negative GND.
+- Now connect potentiometer middle pin to positive pin of LED and connect LED negative pin to battery negative GND.

 Conclusion: